-On shadow-managed Linux systems, password locking and account expiry are separate controls stored in /etc/shadow. passwd –unlock restores the previous password hash that was hidden by passwd –lock, while usermod –expiredate -1 clears an expiry date that would still block access even after the password becomes usable again.
+On shadow-managed Linux systems, password locking and account expiry are separate fields in the local shadow database. passwd restores the hidden password hash, while usermod clears an expiry date that would still block access even after password authentication becomes usable again.

-These steps apply to local accounts that are managed on the host itself.
+Local passwd and usermod changes apply only to accounts managed on the host itself.
 Directory-backed identities such as LDAP, Active Directory, or SSSD users must be unlocked in the upstream identity service, and a pam_faillock tally still needs its own reset if repeated failed logins triggered the block.

 Steps to unlock a local user account with passwd and usermod in Linux: